 Section 56 of the Residential Tenancy Act provides that a landlord may make an application for dispute resolution to request an order ending a tenancy on a date that is earlier than the tenancy would end if notice to end the tenancy were given under section 47 [landlord's notice: cause], and granting the landlord an order of possession in respect of the rental unit.

-Before issuing an Order ending the Tenancy under section 56 a Dispute Resolution Officer must be satisfied under section 56(2) that both of the following has been proven:
+Before issuing an Order ending the Tenancy without Notice, a Dispute Resolution Officer must first be satisfied under section 56(2) that both of the following has been proven:

-- a) the tenant or a person permitted on the residential property by the tenant has done any of the following including: - significantly interfered with or unreasonably disturbed another occupant or the landlord of the residential property; - seriously jeopardized the health or safety or a lawful right or interest of the landlord or another occupant; - put the landlord's property at significant risk; - engaged in illegal activity that: has caused or is likely to cause damage to the landlord's property, has adversely affected or is likely to adversely affect the quiet enjoyment, security, safety or physical well-being of another occupant of the residential property, or has jeopardized or is likely to jeopardize a lawful right or interest of another occupant or the landlord; - caused extraordinary damage to the residential property, and
+a) the tenant has done any of the following:

+- significantly interfered with or unreasonably disturbed another occupant or the landlord of the residential property; - seriously jeopardized the health or safety or a lawful right or interest of the landlord or another occupant; - put the landlord's property at significant risk;

+Or has engaged in illegal activity that:

+- has caused or is likely to cause damage to the landlord's property, - has adversely affected or is likely to adversely affect the quiet enjoyment, security, safety or physical well-being of another occupant of the residential property, or - has jeopardized or is likely to jeopardize a lawful right or interest of another occupant or the landlord; - caused extraordinary damage to the residential property, and

-(b) it would be unreasonable, or unfair to the landlord or other occupants, to wait for a notice to end the tenancy under section 47 [landlord's notice: cause] to take effect.
+(b) it would be unreasonable, or unfair to the landlord to wait for a notice to end the tenancy under section 47 [landlord's notice: cause] to take effect.

 Based on the testimony of the landlord and the evidence, I find that this situation does satisfy the criteria specified in section 56(2)(a) of the Act.

 Because of the nature of the conduct in question, I find that the circumstances also meet the second threshold under 56(2)(b) and I find it would be unreasonable, or unfair to the landlord or other occupants of the residential property to wait for a notice to end the tenancy under section 47 [landlord's notice: cause] to take effect.